archethic-foundation/archethic-docs/docs/learn/ecosystem.md

 Our blockchain platform aims to replace and to improve all current applications with a comprehensive and open ecosystem, allowing people to move from the trust imposed by centralized to a decentralized system.

-- `AEWeb`: One app for website maintenance, security, handling and costing on the blockchain at a fraction of the current hosting costs!
-- `AEMail`: Email Redefined!
-An all-in-one email, messaging, wallet and payments app that provides the full suite for a user.
-Coming soon
-- `AENFT`: Archethic embeds in its transaction structure NFTs and are therefore native to the network.
-However a decentralized marketplace reimagined in collaboration with artists will come soon !
-- And so more...

 ## Decentralized Identity

 Your identity is your right.
 The security and threat issues that centralized systems pose helped us realize that self-sovereign identity is needed now more than ever.